 Maintaining the quality of postsecondary programs in Canada is primarily the responsibility of individual institutions, which must operate within legislative and policy frameworks established by their respective provincial or territorial governments.
 Given the greater mobility of people and programs, the increasing number of institutions being given degree-granting status, and the expanding use of information technology, mechanisms for maintaining quality are increasingly important.

 Although there is no national accreditation body in Canada that evaluates the quality of degree programs, a number of agencies and professional bodies perform this function for professional programs at both the undergraduate and graduate levels.
-In the absence of a national accreditation body, universities' membership in the Association of Universities and Colleges of Canada (AUCC), together with the universities' provincial-government charter, is generally taken as evidence that an institution is providing university-level programs of acceptable standards.
+In the absence of a national accreditation body, universities' membership in Universities Canada, together with the universities' provincial-government charter, is generally taken as evidence that an institution is providing university-level programs of acceptable standards.
 Degree programs at university colleges, colleges, and institutes are subject to internal quality-assurance processes similar to those used for university programs.
 More information on quality-assurance mechanisms for postsecondary institutions in Canada's provinces and territories is provided in the CICIC document Quality Assurance Practices for Postsecondary Institutions in Canada.

 Internationalization and Mobility

 The internationalization of education reflects the need for knowledge and skills for a global economy.
 This trend has major implications for international-student recruitment, policies and procedures for recognizing and evaluating credentials, curriculum, and student mobility.